 InstaLOD is able to generate tangent space normal maps that are compatible with either OpenGL or DirectX.

-If normal mapped surface details appear inverted, navigate to the Texture Output
+If normal mapped surface details appear inverted, navigate to the Texture Output window and change the value of the Output Tangent Space field to either OpenGL or DirectX.

 Depending on how a renderer draws normal mapped surfaces, it might be necessary to enable or disable either of the following settings: